juberijuber/Newspaper-project/README.md

-"# Newspaper project using HTML & CSS"
+# Newspaper project using Html & CSS